Bradpk/my-pseudocode/pseudocode.md

   INITIALIZE()

-  1. Patron presses the open door button on outside control panel INPUT Patron.pressDoorButton('pushed')
+  1. Patron presses the open door button on outside control panel
+  - Set door button to pushed
+  INPUT Patron.doorButton('true')

-  2. Control panel registers door button has been pushed and moves to the floor level of the patron READ OutsideControlPanel.doorButtonPressed('pressed)
+  2. Control panel registers door button has been pushed and moves to the elevator to the floor level of the patron and opens the door

-  3. The Elevator door opens ElevatorDoor.openClose('open')
+  IF door button is "true" THEN lifting system is set to current floor AND elevator door is set to "true" READ OutsideControlPanel.doorButtonPressed('pressed)

+  Lifting system moves to the current floor of the patron

+  Elevator Door Opens

   4. Patron selects floor on inside control panel INPUT Patron.floorSelection(5)

-  5. The inside control panel registers a selection has been made and the selected button lights up READ InsideControlPanel.selectionMade(5)
+  5. The inside control panel registers a selection has been made and the selected floor button lights up.
+  READ InsideControlPanel.selectionMade(5)

   6. The Elevator door shuts